telerik/mobile-cli-lib/README.md

 This will set the logging level to `INFO` only for device with identifier `129604ab96a4d0053023b4bf5b288cf34a9ed5fa`.

-* `isAppInstalledOnDevices(deviceIdentifiers: string[], appIdentifier: string): Promise<IAppInstalledInfo>[]` - checks if the specified application is installed on each of the specified devices and is LiveSync supported for this application.
+* `isAppInstalledOnDevices(deviceIdentifiers: string[], appIdentifier: string, framework: string): Promise<IAppInstalledInfo>[]` - checks if the specified application is installed on each of the specified devices and is LiveSync supported for this application.
 The returned type for each device is `IAppInstalledInfo`:
 ```JavaScript
 /**